bjorn-ali-goransson/warzone2100/README.md

 New features requiring more testing and/or design decisions.

+* [ ] redo rain with OOT style rain.
+Add some rain drops on camera.
 * [ ] fix "move unit here" click effect on cursor, replace with lake ripple + 3d version animated effect of cursor
 * [ ] is there sparks flying currently? or add it ...
 * [x] highlight units by [stencil testing](https://learnopengl.com/Advanced-OpenGL/Stencil-testing)